jingyued/cat_or_dog/README.md

 # cat_or_dog
-a simple experiment to judge whether an image is a cat or a dog
+a simple experiment asking participants to judge whether an image is a cat or a dog